dreoporto/camknows/config_reference.md

 ### `manual_iso`

 ISO setting for camera hardware.
-Set to `0` to allow automatic configuration.
+Set to `0` for automatic configuration.

 ### `manual_framerate_range_from`